-Boston police: 1 person shot in busy downtown area
+Boston Police: Man fatally shot in busy downtown area

-BOSTON (AP) - Boston police are investigating a daylight shooting not far from the city’s busy Prudential Center.
+BOSTON (AP) - Boston police say a man has died after a daytime shooting not far from the city’s busy Prudential Center.

-Officer James Moccia says a person was shot just before 11 a.m. near the intersection of Huntington Avenue and West Newton Street.
+A suspect is in custody following the shooting Tuesday morning near a hotel at the intersection of Huntington Avenue and West Newton Street.

-Moccia says the victim was taken to a hospital with life-threatening injuries.
-No other details were immediately released.
+Boston Police Commissioner William Gross says the victim was shot several times and died after being taken to a hospital.

-Police blocked off several streets in the area and urged pedestrians and motorists to avoid the area.
+Several streets in the downtown area were blocked off, and police urged pedestrians and motorists to avoid the area.

 Copyright © 2019 The Washington Times, LLC.